php-fp/php-fp-maybe/README.md

 ### API

 In the following type signatures, constructors and static functions are written as one would see in pure languages such as Haskell.
-The others contain a pipe, where the type before the pipe represents the type of the current IO instance, and the type after the pipe represents the function.
+The others contain a pipe, where the type before the pipe represents the type of the current Maybe instance, and the type after the pipe represents the function.

 ### `of :: a -> Maybe a`